-- Has there been is a sudden negative event in life, like loss of a job, divorce, or death of a family member or spouse?
+- Has there been a sudden negative event in life, like losing a job, divorce, or the death of a family member or spouse?

 - Is the individual depressed?
 Is he or she haunted and dominated by hopelessness and helplessness?

 - Has the individual just been discharged from a mental health facility?
-Sometimes people who are discharged after a long stay in a mental health facility often have a difficult time transitioning to normal life or appear to lose control because they do not feel safe.
+Sometimes people who are discharged after a long stay in a mental health facility often have difficulty transitioning to normal life or appear to lose control because they do not feel safe.